Gag Order (album): Background

 Before the release of her fourth album, High Road, Billboard published a cover story about the singer stating that she already had a "gorgeous folk album that is just waiting for its moment to shine," but the release would depend on her legal battle.
 Kesha announced the album on April 25, 2023.
 It was entirely co-produced by Rick Rubin.
 After falling out of her craft, Rubin helped Kesha fall in love with music again and focused on making good music, rather than trying to make what would do well on the charts.
 "The whole process with Rick that blew my mind was being present in how I feel and making it come out into the song in a way that felt like it's reflective of the feeling, a sound that reflects a feeling," she recounted working with the producer while being interviewed by Apple Music 1's Zane Lowe.
 She went on to say she has never made an album simply for the art and the two never once mentioned things like singles or radio play.

 The album title is supposed to reflect the situation she has been under due to the legal case against producer Dr. Luke, leaving her unable to speak or comment on it.
 The legal battle was initiated by Kesha who sued the producer for sexual assault and battery in 2014.
 In response, Dr. Luke countersued her for defamation and the case was set for trial in July 2023.
 However, Kesha and Dr. Luke released a joint statement stating the case reached a settlement a month before the trial.
 Labeled "post-pop" and "emotional exorcism", the project finds Kesha at her most vulnerable.
 In a Rolling Stone interview, she revealed that releasing the album feels like "giving birth to the most intimate thing" she has ever created, citing anxiety during the COVID-19 pandemic and spiritual experiences of the previous three years as main influences.
 According to her, the record bundles up emotions "of anger, of insecurity, of anxiety, of grief, of pain, of regret".
 The pandemic made the singer face these emotions she had avoided dealing with, particularly around her image after years of judgment from the public.
 Guest appearances include her mother Pebe Sebert, her eight-year-old niece Luna on "Only Love Reprise", Neopagan leader, Oberon Zell, and Ram Dass in archival audio.

 A couple days before the album's second anniversary, the artwork was changed to have a pink and purple filter, as well as the album's title being updated to Eat the Acid on streaming platforms.
 In a statement on Kesha's social media, she mentions how Rick Rubin let her be vulnerable and created a safe space for her during a hard time for her.
-She states the album's title was originally Eat the Acid, but at the time she didn't "see the light yet".
+She states the album's title was originally Eat the Acid, but at the time she did not "see the light yet".
 In celebration with the album's anniversary, demo versions of "Fine Line" and "Happy" were released.